fnoscommunity/fpksrc/CONTRIBUTING.md

 Please create a new branch before pulling your request and avoid using the master branch.
 Pay attention on [How to make a clean pull request](https://github.com/MarcDiethelm/contributing/blob/master/README.md).

 Once you have a development environment set up, you can start building packages, create new ones, or improve upon existing packages while making your changes available to other people.
-See the [Developers HOW-TO](https://github.com/fnoscommunity/fpksrc/wiki/Developers-HOW-TO) for information on how to use spksrc.
+See the [Developers HOW-TO](https://github.com/fnoscommunity/fpksrc/wiki/Developers-HOW-TO) for information on how to use fpksrc.

 #### When creating a Pull Request you get a description from a template like this: